mslee-9/macronutrients-calculator/README.md

-However, now having no access to public gyms and different fitness goals, I thought a calories & macronutrients tracking application where I can add needed functionalities as I see fit would not only be interesting, but be helpful in improving my health and overall wellness.
+However, now having no access to public gyms and different fitness goals, I thought a calories & macronutrients tracking application where I can add needed functionalities as I see fit would not only be interesting, but be helpful in improving my health and overall wellness. # macronutrients-calculator
-# Macronutrient-Calculator